Licence-to-Fab/dino/README.md

-# dino
+# MIT EVT Dino(momyter)

-Dynamometer run instructions, and collected run datasets for the Hydrogen Bike.
+This repository contains information on how to run the MIT EVT Dynojet 250i Motorcycle Chassis Dynamometer, and includes a space to upload the dyno run files (raw data, and processed).
+It also includes tools to process the data, and additional safety information.